hughperkins/gpu-experiments/README.md

 ... as for 940M, identical to OpenCL results.
 At least, for fma.
 For non-fma, it matches the fma speed of both OpenCL and CUDA, whereas the OpenCL version is slower, presumably not being optimized automtaiclaly into fma.

+Interestingly, a single compute unit on the Titan X is not even twice as fast as one on the 940M.
+Admittedly there are 8 times as many of them :-P

 ## Theoretical limits

 940M, GM108M (rev a2):